 Because the memory clinic is staffed with professionals experienced in dementia treatment, they are on hand to offer advice and support and to answer any questions that you or your loved one might have about the diagnosis.

 They will undertake regular reviews of any necessary medication and provide in-depth information on the specific condition which has been diagnosed, since dementia can take many different forms, including Alzheimer’s disease, Pick’s disease and Dementia with Lewy Bodies, for example.

 The memory clinic will report their findings to your relative’s GP and will provide details of any diagnosis, collaborating over any prescribed treatment plans.

 You will be given telephone and contact details to access further information and support services and will receive further appointments to track the progress of the disease so that any medications can be altered as necessary.

 Why is a memory clinic better than a GP?

 Unlike a GP, the memory clinic can focus specifically on memory issues, with trained and experienced staff who understand the concerns and worries of people with dementia, or those who suspect that they might have it.
 They can spend time talking over the issues and directing patients to the most appropriate sources of help, such as local community support services.

 Trained nursing staff understand the issues surrounding living with dementia and can spend as much time as you need discussing options and provide helpful advice and reassurance.

 If necessary, they can direct you to elderly care services in your local area, such as companion care for elderly people who are feeling vulnerable following their diagnosis.

 You and your loved one will be offered information on long-term care solutions, giving you plenty of time to research and plan for the later stages of the disease.
-That might involve elderly care in a nursing home or care at home packages, where a caregiver experienced in dementia care moves into their home and provides 24/7 support.
+That might involve care in a nursing home or a live-in carer agency, such as Elder, where they will provide a caregiver experienced in dementia care to move into their home and provide 24/7 support.